2020 National League Division Series: Game 1

 Ronald Acuña Jr. led off the Braves’ day with an opposite field home run (facing Sandy Alcántara), setting the tone for his club.
 The Marlins would take the lead in the third off of a Garrett Cooper double that plated two runs and a Brian Anderson single that scored Cooper.
 After a pair of runs in the third to draw within one run, the Braves would break the game open in the seventh against a fatigued Alcántara, Yimi García, and James Hoyt, via a Travis d'Arnaud three-run home run.
 The Braves’ six-run seventh also featured a two-run shot from Dansby Swanson.

 Things turned testy in the third when Acuña was hit by a 98-mph fastball.
 The showy All-Star outfielder held onto his bat and walked a few steps toward the mound before umpires and Braves coaches surrounded him and directed him away from Alcántara, who had started to walk toward him.
-After the game, Alcántara said about the incident:
+After the game, Alcántara said about the incident: "If he’s ready to fight, I’m ready to fight."

 Game 2

 Rookie Ian Anderson turned in a scoreless start, lasting 52/3 innings and striking out eight.
 The Braves bullpen did not allow a hit after that to secure the win.
 Just as in Game 1, Travis d'Arnaud and Dansby Swanson both homered.
 Both were solo shots and the only runs in the game.

-The Braves became third team in MLB history to toss shutouts in three of their first four games to begin a postseason.
+The Braves became the third team in MLB history to toss shutouts in three of their first four games to begin a postseason.
 The other two teams were the 1905 New York Giants and 1966 Baltimore Orioles.